marcoverpas/keynote_speech_Florence/README.md

 1. The composition of both consumption and government spending is exogenously defined

 For simplicity, the three-industry division applies only to the firm sector, not to households.
 In each industry, a single good is produced using a single production technique.
 It is further assumed that the marginal propensity to consume out of income is a negative function of the interest rate, as an increase in $r$ redistributes income from wage earners to rentiers, who have a lower propensity to consume.
-Under these assumptions, a few additional equations are required to transform Model PC (see [equations (1) to (12)](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025/blob/main/README.md#b2_model_pc)) into Model 3IO-PC.
+Under these assumptions, a few additional equations are required to transform *Model PC* (see [equations (1) to (12)](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025/blob/main/README.md#b2_model_pc)) into *Model 3IO-PC*.

 Notice that scalars are represented using *italic characters*, whereas vectors and matrices are represented using non-italic characters hereafter.